munificent/craftinginterpreters/book/scanning-on-demand.md

 ^code call-skip-whitespace (1 before, 2 after)

 This advances the scanner past any leading whitespace.
-After a call to this returns, we know the very next character is a meaningful one (or we're at the end of the source code).
+After this call returns, we know the very next character is a meaningful one (or we're at the end of the source code).

 ^code skip-whitespace

 It's sort of a separate mini-scanner.
 It loops, consuming every whitespace character it encounters.
-We need to be careful that it does *not* consume the current character if it *isn't* whitespace.
+We need to be careful that it does *not* consume any *non*-whitespace characters.
 To support that, we use:

 ^code peek

-This simply returns the next character waiting to be consumed, but doesn't consume it.
-That covers all the whitespace characters except for newlines:
+This simply returns the current character, but doesn't consume it.
+The previous code handles all the whitespace characters except for newlines:

 ^code newline (1 before, 2 after)